 - 1. Every effort will be made to assure representation of the apartment units Rochdale, Fenwick and Northside Coop in all Board activities, committees and task forces.
 Similarly, every effort will be made to assure representation of units of different sizes (small, medium and large).

 - 2. The voting body of a committee shall consist solely of the Directors assigned to that committee and the appointed Committee Member(s)-At-Large, unless otherwise stipulated in the specific committee description.

 - 3. Every effort will be made to ensure that no standing committee or task force has more than one director from a unit.
 At the discretion of the President, two Directors from the same unit may be seated in the same standing committee or task force.

 I.B.9.
 MEMBERS-AT-LARGE ON STANDING COMMITTEES

 - 2. Each committee will select their member-at-large by majority vote.
-Selections must take place no later than the second Board meeting of the contract period.
+Selections must take place no later than the second committee meeting of the contract period.
 The committee may also vote not to have a member-at-large by majority vote.

 - 4. The term of a member-at-large will be one contract period.

 I.B.10.
 AUDIT COMMITTEE (AuditCom)

 The Audit Committee will monitor the progress and completion of the BSC’s annual audits as well as investigate and strengthen BSC operations and internal controls.
 The Audit Committee will be comprised of at least three people such that members of the Finance Committee constitute less than one-half of the membership of the Audit Committee: